oci-landing-zones/terraform-oci-core-landingzone/DEPLOYMENT-GUIDE.md

 <img src="images/Deploy_Bastion1.png" alt="Deploy Bastion" width="800"/>
 <img src="images/Deploy_Bastion2.png" alt="Deploy Bastion" width="800"/>
 <img src="images/Deploy_Bastion3.png" alt="Deploy Bastion" width="800"/>

+## <a name="express-use"></a>4.8 Express Deployment

+Core Landing Zone offers an "express" deployment method via the RMS UI.
+There is a "Free Tenancy?" option that when checked makes the User Interface hide the Cloud Guard and Security Zones input sections because those services are not available with a free tenancy.
+The default behavior is false (unchecked).
+For CLI activation, use the *is\_free\_tenancy* variable.
+Additionally, there is a "Display Security/Logging/Governance Settings?" checkbox (*display\_security\_logging\_governance\_settings* variable) that when clicked, displays the available settings for setting up Cloud Guard, Security Zones, Logging, Vulnerability Scanning and Cost Management.

 # <a name="ways-to-deploy"></a>5.
 Ways to Deploy